-Objective 21: Internationally competitive health, education, research and innovation precincts The provision of flexible commercial tenancies on the site could support growth in medical and allied health industry companies seeking to locate within proximity to the Royal North Shore Hospital.
+Objective 21: Internationally The provision of flexible commercial tenancies on the site could support competitive health, education, growth in medical and allied health industry companies seeking to locate research and innovation precincts within proximity to the Royal North Shore Hospital.
 Objective 22: Investment and business activity in centres Objective 24: Economic sectors are targeted for success The floorplates are designed to accommodate flexible office arrangements and enterprise style employment models.
 This will promote employment generation and diversify job opportunities.
 Larger commercial floorplates could suit small to medium local enterprises and high end commercial tenancies.
 This will encourage employment containment in the LGA.
-Future development aligned with the amended planning proposal would result in substantial direct economic benefits during the construction stage and the ongoing operation of the building (including indirect supply chain jobs).
-Direction 8: A city in its landscape Objective 31: Public open space is accessible, protected and enhanced The amended planning proposal provides significant opportunities to contribute to the accessibility, activation, and enhancement of the public domain, through: Mitchell Street Plaza upgrades; Increased urban greening and streetscape amenity;
+Future development aligned with the planning proposal would result in substantial direct economic benefits during the construction stage and the ongoing operation of the building (including indirect supply chain jobs).

+Direction 8: A city in its landscape

+Objective 31: Public open space is accessible, protected and enhanced The planning proposal provides significant opportunities to contribute to the accessibility, activation, and enhancement of the public domain, through:

+Mitchell Street Plaza upgrades;

+Increased urban greening and streetscape amenity;

-- Improved active frontages;
+Improved active frontages;

-- Accessible public domain space;
+Accessible public domain space;

-- Activated and human-level street edge; and
+Activated and human-level street edge; and

-- Iconic gateway into St Leonards.
+Iconic gateway into St Leonards.

-Section 8.3.1 of this report describes the enhanced public open space and public domain outcomes of the amended planning proposal.
+Section 8.3.1 of this report describes the enhanced public open space and public domain outcomes of the planning proposal.

+Direction 9: An efficient city

-Greater Sydney Region Plan Planning Proposal Response Direction 9: An efficient city Objective 33: A low-carbon city contributes to net-zero emissions by 2050 and mitigates climate change The amended planning proposal facilitates walkable neighbourhoods and low carbon transport options given to its proximity to public transport, particularly its location within walking distance of the St Leonards train station and future Crows Nest Metro Station and existing bus services.
+Planning Proposal Response The planning proposal facilitates walkable neighbourhoods and low carbon transport options given to its proximity to public transport, particularly its location within walking distance of the St Leonards train station and future Crows Nest Metro Station and existing bus services.
 The site's proximity to public transport provides opportunities for workers and visitors to conveniently use public transport, thereby reducing private vehicle trip movements and contributing towards the creation of low-carbon cities.
 Sustainability measures can be further explored in the detailed design of redevelopment of the site as part of a future DA.